nathaniel-nyanor/nathaniel-nyanor/README.md

 ### Hi there 👋, My name is Nyanor Nathaniel Owusu Achiaw
 #### Tech Enthusiast | Future Software Engineer | Inspired by @nakjemmy (github.com)
-![Tech Enthusiast | Future Software Engineer | Inspired by @nakjemmy (github.com)]

-Sure, here is an about for you as a future software engineer:

 I am a future software engineer with a passion for building innovative and user-friendly software applications.
 I am currently studying computer science at the University of Energy and Natural Resources, Sunyani- Ghana, and I am excited to learn more about the software development process and the latest technologies.